RULE 502. LAWYER-CLIENT PRIVILEGE

 Subdivision (c) states, generally, that this privilege may be claimed by the client or representative of the client and that a lawyer and representative of the lawyer are presumed to have authority to claim the privilege.

-As to the exception stated in subdivision (d)(1), it has been observed that
+As to the exception stated in paragraph (d)(1), it has been observed that

 "Since the policy of the privilege is that of promoting the administration of justice, it would be a perversion of the privilege to extend it to the client who seeks advice to aid him in carrying out an illegal or fraudulent scheme."
 McCormick on Evidence § 95 at 199 (2d ed.
 1972).